nickbrandt/GitLab/doc/ci/yaml/README.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/42861) to GitLab Core in 11.4.

 Use the `include` keyword to include external YAML files in your CI/CD configuration.
-You can break down one long `gitlab-ci.yml` into multiple files to increase readability, or reduce duplication of the same configuration in multiple places.
+You can break down one long `gitlab-ci.yml` file into multiple files to increase readability, or reduce duplication of the same configuration in multiple places.

 You can also store template files in a central repository and `include` them in projects.